Frission/node-ts-starter/README.md

 - **MinIO WebApp**: Accessible on port `9050`
 - **MailDev SMTP (external)**: Accessible on port `9025`
 - **MailDev WebApp**: Accessible on port `9080`

-## Contributing

-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/fless-lab/node-ts-starter/issues) if you want to contribute.

-Don't forget to give a star if you find this project useful!